 Gum paste flowers are a form of sugar craft that makes a statement about the skills of a cake decorator.
 Gum paste flowers can be used as a cake topper, embellishment on cakes or center piece at events.

-A bouquet of life-like gum paste flowers can really be intimidating to a newbie to sugar craft.
-You may tend to wonder how on earth you’ll be able to create such beauty.
+A bouquet of life-like gum paste flowers can really be intimidating to a newbie decorator.
+You may wonder how on earth you’ll be able to create such beauty.
 It’s really simple; all you need are the right tools, tutorials, practice and patience.

-You can make your gum paste from scratch, buy a powder mix or ready to use gum paste.
-If you want to try your hand at gum paste flowers for the first time, it may be best to start with the ready to use paste.
+You can either make your gum paste from scratch, buy a powder mix or ready to use gum paste.
+It may be best to start with the ready to use paste if you want to try your hand at gum paste flowers for the first time.

 Let’s share a recipe we got from an accomplished sugar craft artist Veena Azmanov